karabo17-x/password-cracker/README.md

  Python 3.10+ is required (uses `str | None` union type syntax)

 ## CORE (stdlib only — no install needed):
-  hashlib, itertools, threading, argparse, json, os, time, sys, re
+  hashlib, itertools, threading, argparse, json, os, time, sys

  ## How TO Run...
 1. Hash a password to get your target